FastReload/LegalEye/README.md

 > _"This agreement shall be governed by and construed in accordance with the laws of the State of Delaware."_

 **Predicted Label:** Governing Law
-**Top Match:** "This agreement is governed by the laws of California."
+**Top Match:** "This agreement is governed by the laws of Delaware."
 **Generated Explanation:**
 > _"This clause defines the jurisdiction under which the agreement will be interpreted and enforced, which affects how disputes are resolved."_